AlbinLidback/afbChecker/README.md

 # afbChecker
-This  prougram checks the available of apartments at afbostäder.
-By downloading a JSON file and scaning al apartments.
+This program checks the availability of apartments at afbostäder.
+By downloading a JSON file and scanning al apartments.